mika-n/RemapIdenticalRBRTextures/README.md

 - Extracts map specific textures.rbz files to a temporary folder
 - Identifies duplicated copies of DDS file, removes duplicated copies and leaves just one copy of the DDS texture file.
 - Creates TextureFilenameMap<MapID>.ini file with links between a removed DDS file and the one preserved copy of the identical file.
 - RBR/RSF uses the generated TextureFilenameMap<MapID>.ini file at stage load time to instruct RBR to use a remapped texture DDS file instead of the deleted duplicated copy.
-The remap link goes even between textures_O.rbz and texture_M.rbz files to eliminate duplicated DDS files between skybox rbz file.
+The remap link goes even between textures_O.rbz and texture_M.rbz files to eliminate duplicated DDS files between skybox rbz files.

 Note!
 Identical file here means that the file content is one-on-one identical in a binary level (not a filename match).